Li Fu Lee: Biography

 Lee was also noted for studying electrical engineering at MIT, which was considered to be particularly challenging at the time.
 Chinese Students' Monthly said that "certainly it is epoch-making that she should choose 'the toughest course' in the long noted 'tough' institution."
 The Boston Globe said that "[t]he electrical engineering course she is taking is regarded as the hardest course at the institute by all the undergraduates."
 It reported that the male students at MIT noted that she was "registered in a course that is harder ... than 99 percent of coeds ever think of taking."
 She took classes in physics, which The Boston Globe reported as "one of the hardest subjects taught at [MIT]."

 The Boston Globe said that Lee was dedicated to her studies.
 She had "all the appearance of a hard and industrious worker" and was "very ambitious to obtain her degree".
-She paid "strict attention" in class, recording "nearly everything the instructors sa[id]" in her notebook.
-She always completed homework on time.
+She paid "strict attention" in class, recording "nearly everything the instructors sa[id]" in her notebook and that she always completed homework on time.

 In September 1925, soon after enrolling at MIT, Lee was elected as the chairman of the social committee in the MIT Chinese Students' Club.
-Lee was the first and, at the time, the only woman to be in the club.
+Lee was the first and, at the time, the only woman in the club.
 The Boston Globe said that she "made a decided hit with" the female students at MIT.
 They helped improve Lee's knowledge of the English language.
 She reportedly studied at home and did the housework for Kuan.
 Kuan was apparently a devoted husband; he walked her to and from class daily, holding her bag.
 Lee was said to be particularly interested in electrical communications.

+Lee and Kuan both graduated from MIT with Bachelors of Science in electrical engineering, in 1929 and 1927 respectively.

 Little is known about Lee's career after graduating from MIT.
-Lee returned to China, where she became an engineer and taught at university.
-She raised a family with Kuan in China.
-After the Chinese Communist Revolution, she and her family fled to Taiwan, where she earned a government position.
+Lee returned to China, where she became an engineer and taught at a university.
+She raised three daughters and a son with Kuan in China.
+After the outbreak of the Chinese Civil War, she and her family fled to Taiwan, where she earned a government position.
 She and her family then returned to the US.
+By 1978, she and Kuan lived in Chicago.
+A columbarium plaque for her is placed next to that of Kuan at Graceland Cemetery.
+Her plaque says that she died in 1985.

-Chowdhury (2022) said that during a time which lacked female role models, family support may have been crucial for many of the earliest women's success in engineering, including that of Lee.
+In 2022, Fahmida Chowdhury said that during a time which lacked female role models, family support may have been crucial for many of the earliest women's success in engineering, including that of Lee.
 Despite possibly not having a role model, a supportive family along with academic talents gave her strength.